zomux/nmtlab/README.md

         self.set_states(
             ["hidden1", "cell1"],
             [self._hidden_size, self._hidden_size])
-        # Choose whether to run decode the sequence in stepwise fashion in the training time.
+        # Choose whether to decode the sequence in stepwise fashion in the training time.
         # This shall be set to False when using Cudnn LSTM API or transformer.
         # When this flag is False you have to implement the 'decode_step' function for both scenarios.
         self.set_stepwise_training(False)